-- personal illness (including up to 5 days per school year for mental or behavioral health of the student) - observance of a religious holiday or event, - death/funerals in the immediate family, - doctor/dental appointments (notification of such appointments must be made by parents in writing, by email, or by phone in advance of the absence) - extended illness (doctor's excused absence must be written and signed by the physician and presented to the office no more than two days following an extended illness) - family emergency, situations beyond the control of the student as determined by the school administration, - circumstances that cause reasonable concern to the parent or guardian for the student's mental, emotional, or physical health or safety - preplanned absences with principal's approval (Students are responsible for making arrangements with their teachers regarding class work in advance of the absence.
+- personal illness (including up to 5 days per school year for mental or behavioral health of the student) - observance of a religious holiday or event, - death/funerals in the immediate family, - doctor/dental appointments with a dr. note upon return (Notification of such appointments must be made by parents in writing, by email, or by phone in advance of the absence.)
+Students must return with a dr. note for absence to be excused.) - extended illness (doctor's excused absence must be written and signed by the physician and presented to the office no more than two days following an extended illness) - family emergency, situations beyond the control of the student as determined by the school administration, - circumstances that cause reasonable concern to the parent or guardian for the student's mental, emotional, or physical health or safety - preplanned absences with principal's approval (Students are responsible for making arrangements with their teachers regarding class work in advance of the absence.
 Teachers have authority to approve/disapprove any arrangement. - attending a military honors funeral to sound TAPS (gr 6-12 only) - other reason as approved by the building principal - Students eligible to vote are also excused for up to two hours to vote in a primary, special, or general election.